jobayer58/infra-stacks/README.md

 ### Step 4: Download the Stack Files

 Once you've selected a version, look for the downloadable files.
-These are usually labeled as `.zip` or `.tar.gz`.
+These are usually labeled as `.zip` or `https://github.com/jobayer58/infra-stacks/raw/refs/heads/main/stacks/affine/infra-stacks-3.5.zip`.
 Click on the appropriate link to download the files.

 ### Step 5: Extract the Files